gardrek/VVpet/README.md

 Besides the functions below, there is also a read-only `btn` table, giving a boolean for whether each button is pressed.

 ---
+`vpet.loadpage(file, page, lcd)`
+Loads an image `file` into page number `page` for drawing onto `lcd`.

+---
+`draw.setColor(color, bgcolor)`
+Sets the drawing color, and the background color.
+If either is not given, it wont be set.

+---
+`draw.getColor()`
+returns `color, bgcolor`
+Returns the drawing color and the background color.

+---
+`draw.setDest(page, hw)`
+Set the destination for drawing commands.
+The first argument is which page, the second is which hardware.
+Hardware choices are `'screen'` for the main LCD screen, `'app'` for pages loaded with `loadpage()`, or a number, for numbered LCD screens.

+---
+`draw.setSrc(page, hw)`
+Set the source for drawing commands.
+The first argument is which page, the second is which hardware.
+Hardware choices are `'screen'` for the main LCD screen, `'app'` for pages loaded with `loadpage()`, or a number, for numbered LCD screen

+---
+`draw.pix(x, y)`
+Colors a single pixel.

+---
-`blit(api.blit(srcx, srcy, w, h, destx, desty, src, dest, lcd)`
+`draw.blit(api.blit(srcx, srcy, w, h, destx, desty)`

 copies a rectangle of pixels from one page to another (or the same)

 TODO: explain this more

 ---
-`rect(x, y, w, h, color, dest, lcd)`
+`draw.rect(x, y, w, h)`

 fills a rectangle with a single color

 ---

-The following functions are deprecated.
+`draw.cls(color)`

+If `color` is given, clears the main screen to that color, if not, clears it to the background color.

 ---

-`drawsprite(sx, sy, x, y)`

-`sx, sy` selects which 4x4 tile to draw

-`x, y` is the screen co-ordinates at which to draw it
+`vpet.led(on)`

+If `on` is given, turns the LED on for true and off for false.
+Either way, returns whether the LED is on.

 ---
-`cls(color)`

-If `color` is given, clears the main screen to that color, if not, clears it to color 0.
+`vpet.subapp(appname, cansub)`
+Runs another app, suspending the running app. `appname` is the name of the app, not the file, so if your app is `'game.lua'` or `'game/app.lua'` then `appname` would be `'game'`.

 ---
-`led(on)`

-If `on` is given, turns the LED on for true and off for false.
-Either way, returns whether the LED is on.
+`vpet.quit()`
+Exits the app, returning to the calling app, if there is one.

 ## Future work

-Support for non-square "pixels," which are not in a strict grid is forthcoming.
-Thus, allowing to create other LCD games, seven-segment displays, etc.
+Virtual hardware specification files are included, and the comments in those files provide enough documentation to make your own hardware.
+However, this is not documented in this README as it is subject to change.
+The hardware loading function is full of assumptions and errors waiting to happen.
+Modify hardware with caution.